 Under MACRS, you can deduct higher depreciation during the first few years of the asset’s life, thus receiving your tax benefit sooner than with straight-line depreciation.

-MACRS is an accelerated depreciation method that allows taxpayers to receive the tax benefit of purchasing assets faster than using straight-line depreciation.
+MACRS, an accelerated depreciation method, allows taxpayers to receive the tax benefit of purchasing assets faster than using straight-line depreciation.
 By providing accelerated tax benefits, lawmakers hope that taxpayers will invest more in assets.

 Calculating depreciation can be a tricky business.
 For some business owners, depreciation calculations will come naturally.
-But if you still feel a little lost, you’re not alone.
-For many business owners, it makes sense to trust a professional accountant to take care of depreciation and other small business bookkeeping needs.
+If you still feel a little lost, you’re not alone.
+For many, it makes sense to trust a professional accountant to take care of depreciation and other small business bookkeeping needs.